---

 newrelic.enabled = true

-Configuring Drupal to define the Transaction Name
+Optional: Configuring Drupal to define the Transaction Name

-For New Relic to display the specific Drush command, you must update the Drupal site’s `settings.php` file.
+By default, New Relic displays transactions for Drush runs with the name PHP Command Line.
+To ensure New Relic displays the specific Drush command that executed, you must update the settings.php file of the Drupal site.
 For more information, visit [New Relic PHP agent API](https://docs.newrelic.com/docs/apm/agents/php-agent/php-agent-api/guide-using-php-agent-api/) and [newrelic\_name\_transaction](https://docs.newrelic.com/docs/apm/agents/php-agent/php-agent-api/newrelic_name_transaction/).

 // If this is a CLI call, set some parameters so that